 Immersive experiences are dramatically enhancing the museums’ storytelling potential.
 VR can make exhibits interactive, put objects in context and show their true scale, and bring an extra dimension to museum exhibitions and collections.
 It is changing the perspective of the viewer and making a genuine connection with them.

 Developing original and fresh virtual reality experiences, museums, galleries, and cultural events demonstrate their desire to innovate and reach a broader public.
 They can also grow their visitor numbers.
-There’s still considerable media interest and excitement about VR, so a new interactive digital exhibition may attract even people that usually are not interested in art or history.
+There’s still considerable media interest and excitement about VR for museums, so a new interactive digital exhibition may attract even people that usually are not interested in art or history.

 The stories told in this article prove that museum virtual reality can be used in many ways both within and outside a cultural institute’s walls.
 If you have ideas for utilizing VR and AR for cultural, educational, or any other purposes, feel free to share them with Onix.
 We can make your dreams a reality – virtual or augmented.